The Matrix: Are we in the biggest neuro marketing experiment ever?

 Slowly but surely it becomes clear that we are in a major neuromarketing experiment, but the realisation is only seeping through slowly.
 Major scandals such as the Facebook’s Cambridge Analytica data scandal, received media attention, and Netflix even made a documentary about it.
 But what if this is just the tip of the iceberg?
 Could it be that our vulnerabilities are being used on a large scale to keep an eye on us more than we would like?
 Or to guide our behaviour?

 Data in the “wrong” hands is highly undesirable.
 We have experienced this first-hand, especially in the Netherlands.
 It is one of the main reasons why many people are against capturing data such as ethnic backgrounds, even though this data can be useful in some cases.

 But when does a party cross the line?
 What data are we willing to share and how can we see what organisations such as the government knows about us?
 For example the tax authorities secretly worked on an AI system to develop special blacklists and no one knows exactly why.
 And despite all the protests, the Intelligence and Security Services Act was passed.
 Fortunately many people say they have nothing to hide.

+A well-known example of Censorship.
+The New York Post was not allowed to post anything about Hunter and Joe during the election.
 I can tell you that when our poor ability to process statistical data is combined with unreliable media parties, it’s a recipe for “success”.
 Is there anything strange going on?
 I say yes and no. For one thing algorithms provide a distorted picture of reality.